 For a variety plate, more bacon-wrapped ideas, all good:

-Preheat oven to 400F.
-For easy cleanup and to save your pan (that’s the voice of experience talkin’), line a baking dish with foil or parchment; make sure it has sides so the bacon grease won’t run off.
+Heat the oven to 400F/200C.
+For easy cleanup and to save your pan (yes, that’s the voice of experience talkin’), line a baking dish with foil or parchment; make sure the pan has sides so the bacon grease won’t run off.

 With kitchen shears (much easier than a knife), cut bacon in thirds or fourths.
 Fold an apricot in half and roll bacon piece around it.
 Secure with a toothpick, inserting it where the bacon edges cross.
 (If making ahead, stop here and refrigerate for up to several hours.)

-Arrange pieces in the baking dish, seam-side down.
+Arrange the pieces on the baking dish, seam-side down.
 Brush the topsides with hoisin, about a half teaspoon per bacon bite.

 Bake for 20 minutes for regular bacon or about 25 minutes for thick-cut bacon until the bacon is cooked through and the apricots are soft and creamy.
 If needed for appearance, brush lightly again with hoisin.